lsst-sitcom/sitcomtn-128/index.rst

 --------------------------
 We expect that blending will increase at the higher magnitudes as fainter objects are both more abundant (sharp increase in the number density) and harder to uniformly detect.
 The fraction of unrecognized blends as a function of the observed *i*-mag is shown in :numref:`unrec-i` with a comparison between the two methods included.
-Restricting to only extended objects -- observed galaxies -- produces almost no change in the distribution of unrecognized blends.
+Restricting to only extended objects -- observed galaxies -- produces minimal change in the distribution of unrecognized blends.

 .. _unrec-i:
 .. figure:: _static/unrec_blend_imag.png